Linobambaki: Today

 The Ottoman Empire's millet system was abolished during British administration.
 In this period, the people of Cyprus were split into two main groups in censuses and administrative records.
-Because of the polarisation politics of the British administration, Linobambaki were integrated into the Turkish Cypriot community.
+Because of the divide and rule policies of the British administration, Linobambaki were integrated into the Turkish Cypriot community.
 There were still Greek speaking settlements that identified themselves as Turkish Cypriots during the 1950s; settlements such as Lapithos, Platanissos, Agios Symeon and Galinoporni.